ovgutunc/Exploratory-Data-Analysis-using-SQL/README.md

 ## **Data Analysis Using SQL:**

 To get better insights about the dataset, SQL queries and Python are used to complement each other.
-The SQL queries are provied as follows:
+The SQL queries are provied as follows:<br>

 **1) What are the top 10 countries which have won medals the most ?** <br>
 ```
 SELECT cd.Country,COUNT(ac.Medal) AS "Total Medal Number" FROM athlete_events_clean ac